VectorHasting/AmendmentF_PopularVote/README.md

-# AmendmentA_ProtectingTheBallot
+# AmendmentF_PopularVote
-Amendment to the US Constitution to Protect the Ballot
+Amendment to the US Constitution to make all votes equal

 This is one of 10 Amendements Vector Hasting proposes to the US Constitution to preserve Freedom in the 21st Century.